Mohamed-abdalazez/Docker/README.md

 ## Hot Reload
 - syncing between the local environment and the container.
 - When you run the container, use that ```run --name "name of the container"``` ```-v``` ***absolute path for your local directory***:***Whatever directory is inside the container you want to sync with*** ```-d -p my local machine port:container port "name of image"```.
-- example:- ```sudo docker run --name express-node-app-container -v /home/mohamed/Desktop/Safrot/Projects/Docker/node-app:/app -d -p 4000:4000 express-node-app```.
+- example:- ```docker run --name express-node-app-container -v /home/mohamed/Desktop/Safrot/Projects/Docker/node-app:/app -d -p 4000:4000 express-node-app```.
 - Also, you can use this instead of the full path:
     - Linux and mac: ```$(pwd)```, The command line will be as follows: ```docker run --name express-node-app-container -v $(pwd):/app -d -p 4000:4000 express-node-app```.
     - Windows: ```%cd%```, The command line will be as follows: ```docker run --name express-node-app-container -v %cd%:/app -d -p 4000:4000 express-node-app```.